ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The parameters available for preprocessing are:

-- `char_tokenizer` (default `characters`): defines how to map from the raw string content of the CSV column to a sequence of characters.
+- `char_tokenizer` (default `characters`): defines how to map from the raw string content of the dataset column to a sequence of characters.
 The default value and only available option is `characters` and the behavior is to split the string at each character.
 - `char_vocab_file` (default `null`):
 - `char_sequence_length_limit` (default `1024`): the maximum length of the text in characters.
 Texts that are longer than this value will be truncated, while sequences that are shorter will be padded.
 - `char_most_common` (default `70`): the maximum number of most common characters to be considered. if the data contains more than this amount, the most infrequent characters will be treated as unknown.